 Figure 3.
 Image change analysis.
 Colors indicated change in observed vegetation transitions relative to a null expectation of equally likely change in each direction.
 Color scale the proportion of the null expectation that a given transition occurred, either more (blue) or less (red) than expected.
 Cell numbers indicate the number of 0.16 ha pixels in each transition category.
 Transitions occur from vegetation type in row (from 1973) to vegetation type in column (from 2014).

-Landscape-scale indices of heterogeneity increased slightly in 2014 compared to 1973, though the change was much less than observed in ICB over a similar time period of repeated wildfires (Appendix D).
-The major differences in land cover patterns were that the mean size of conifer patches decreased (Figure D4), and both total area (Figure D6) and mean patch size (Figure D4) increased for sparse meadows.
+Landscape-scale indices of heterogeneity increased slightly in 2014 compared to 1973, though the changes were much less pronounced than those that occurred in the ICB over a similar time period of repeated wildfires (Appendix D).
+The major differences in land cover patterns for SCB were that the mean size of conifer patches decreased from 15ha to 13ha (Figure D4.A), and sparse meadows experienced small increases in both total area (7.6% to 9.0% of the vegetated area; Figure D6) and mean patch size (0.38 ha to 0.52 ha; Figure D4.C).